This vegan whipped cream is made with three ingredients in two easy steps! It is the perfect dairy free alternative with amazing flavor.

 - Defrost at room temp until it is soft enough to use.

-If you are looking to make whipped cream coconut cream is your best bet.
-If you need heavy whipping cream for cooking, you can try any plant based milk with cornstarch, cashew heavy cream, or even tofu blended with soy milk.
+Coconut cream is best for making whipped cream.
+But, if you need heavy whipping cream for cooking, you can try any plant based milk with cornstarch, cashew heavy cream, or even tofu blended with soy milk.

 Most vegan whip cream recipes, like this one, are made with coconut cream.
 However you can also make it with aquafaba, which is the liquid in a can of chickpeas.